JamesNorris/Ablockalypse/README.md

 Code requirements:

-1. Make sure to follow the Oracle Code Conventions found at http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html.
+1. Make sure to follow the [Oracle Code Conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).
 2. No trailing whitespace is allowed.
 3. Imports are organized alphabetically and grouped by package.